xXNinjaKingXx/ClassiCube-Extra-Commands-Plugins/Commands/README.md

 # **Welcome to my repository for MCGalaxy Commands!**
 **Feel free to use these commands however you choose just don't say you made them yourself.**

+**Please know that no one has the right to claim my work as there own.**

 **You can click on the Name to go to the source file.**

 # List